-A lot of foundational content for this course had to be removed in spring of 2020 due to the pandemic.
+A lot of foundational content for this course had to be removed due to the pandemic.

 For nearly two decades, I taught two full weeks on the work of Japanese theorist and filmmaker, Oshima Nagisa. iLearn is punishing.
 It doesn’t save older versions of your courses (which can be gone before you know it).
 Below is an image of what this two weeks of course modules looked like (compressed into a 2-part extra credit module) in the fall of 2020.
 There was a directed activity for the forum post during the regular AY and a paper prompt, as well as two weekly announcements for this content.
 Writing about this work was required for the final paper and to demonstrate proficiency in the course material across the arc of the course, from beginning to end.

 I eliminated final papers and exams in this course due to the pandemic.
 I am keeping this structure in most of my courses because I’ve found that I can do quality assessments of student learning with directed activities, including a culminating work assignment.
 I have also accepted the fact that I can no longer teach Oshima Nagisa’s work.

 Graphic: Addition of two module on Oshima to an Extra Credit module after the pandemic.

 Both the module on Oshima and one on Belladonna of Sadness feature images of sexual violence.
 The Oshima work connects directly with the work of Walter Kendrick taught at the beginning of the course.
 It, also, includes work on images of (hard-core) sexuality from the Edo period in Japan (shunga woodblock prints).
 This means prior to the late 19th century when these images of sexuality began to be censored in modern, Japanese society (following its post-colonial modernization).
 For some reason, students often think that erotic images from the 17th, 18th, and 19th century will be less shocking than the ones that are so common today.
 This is far from the case.